robrwo/Dist-Zilla-Plugin-Generate-ManifestSkip/README.md

 ## remove

 This removes a regular expression from the ["skipfile"](#skipfile).
-Note that it must the expression from [Module::Manifest::Skip](https://metacpan.org/pod/Module::Manifest::Skip).
+Note that it must exactly match the expression used by [Module::Manifest::Skip](https://metacpan.org/pod/Module::Manifest::Skip).

 By default, the following files are already removed from the skipfile: